nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <img src=../graphics/m2/2.2.10.png width="75%" height="75%" >

-- [ ] When the warning appears **click Overwrite**.
+- [ ] When the warning appears, **click Overwrite**.
 At this point, the contents of Windows1Vol1 are cloned into Window1Vol2.
 There is now a unique clone of the original volume.
 The contents of this cloned volume, such as the database files, can be attached to our server.

     <img src=../graphics/m2/2.2.11.png width="75%" height="75%" >